jacaranda-analytics/fraser_gehrig/README.md

 # Installation

-Currently the best way to install this package is directly from github.
+Currently there are various ways this package can be installed.
+These include

+- Github
+- pip

 ## Github